fountain pens.

 really nice rust-red although it reads closer to brown in my F nibs. was hoping for something more crimson. i will have to get writer's blood next time.

-not impressed with this one. it is a very light brown that is a little difficult to read, even while it's drying. sad.
+not impressed with this one. it is a very light brown that is difficult to read, even while the ink is drying down. sad.

 my sample leaked a little into the plastic baggie it was shipped in but the scent is really nice. not overbearing at all and not super artificial smelling either. excited to try this out.